shangeth/Vehicle_Speed_Estimation/approaches.md

 )
 ```

-When the model is trained with Adam Optimizer with lr=1e-3 for 50 epochs,
+When the model is trained with Adam Optimizer with lr=1e-3 for 50 epochs, without scaling the target (MSELoss)
 ```
 Epoch: 1/50  Training Loss: 191.244  Test Loss: 26.860
 Validation loss decreased (inf --> 26.860056).
 Saving model ...